How to best utilize this site.

 Symposia Section

 The papers and proceedings from the International Symposia are stored in the section Symposia.
-The most recent of these was hosted Hungary in 2011 which examined the positioning of policies for career guidance within human resource development strategies in changing political, economic and social circumstances.
-The previous symposia were held in New Zealand in 2009 (key issues in policy development for career guidance-role of the citizen, culture, technology, evidence base), UK in 2007 (career development, sustainable growth and social equity), and Australia in 2006 ( career development and workforce development).
+The most recent of these was hosted by Norway in 2019 which examined access, integration, and innovation in career development services.
+The previous symposia were held in Korea 2017 (career development - the crossroads of relevance and impact), USA 2015 (focusing on youth, building the talent pipeline), Hungary 2011 ( positioning of policies for career guidance within human resource development strategies in changing political, economic and social circumstances), New Zealand 2009 (key issues in policy development for career guidance-role of the citizen, culture, technology, evidence base), UK 2007 (career development, sustainable growth and social equity), and Australia 2006 ( career development and workforce development).
 Web references are also given there to papers and proceedings from the international symposia hosted by Canada in 1999 and 2001, to the OECD conference in Toronto 2003, and the pan-Canadian Symposium of 2004.

 Languages of the Website